monsterkodi/ko/md/notes.md

 # todo/ideas

 - fix terminal resize|redraw when switching from build
-- fix comment toggling (use status of main cursor line instead of toggling all lines individually)
 - fix commandlist switching sides when other side is smaller
+- dont indent deeper when at start of indent

 #### terminal
 - autocomplete dirs and files